anhlehunk/FitApp/README.md

 ###Update week 2
 The app I want to built is a fitness app, consisting of mainly 4 activities the user can do:

--The step counter
+- The step counter
--The exercise activity, where an user can search for certain exercises, depending on the muscle group they want to train.
+- The exercise activity, where an user can search for certain exercises, depending on the muscle group they want to train.
--A Running activity, which shows the user a map of the current location, and plot a running route on the map.
+- A Running activity, which shows the user a map of the current location, and plot a running route on the map.
 This activity also calculates the estimated time and distance.
 - An activity that shows the achievements of the user and the data that the user chose save.

 The user can login and save data: this data will be saved with FireBase.